Dutch Safety Board: Areas of investigations

+The DSB's territory is the Netherlands, including European Netherlands and the Caribbean Netherlands (Bonaire, Saba, and Sint Eustatius).
+The DSB can investigate occurrences in or in the waters of Aruba, Curaçao, or Sint Maarten if the respective government asks the DSB to do so.

 Structure

 The board acts as an autonomous organisation.
 Its code of conduct is established by law.

 The organisation consists of a Board and a Bureau.
 The Board has five permanent members, the Bureau fulfills executive tasks.